MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

 #### A.B.C.
 Relationships between elements

-The additive _and associative_ (?) plural particles (?) and (?) cannot occur in the presence of a classifier.
+The additive and associative plural particles (?) and (?) cannot occur in the presence of a classifier.
 Additionally, a genitive may only be expressed if the head noun has a possessive suffix.
 This genitive is itself a full noun phrase.
 When both a genitive is present along with a demonstrative, relative clause, or both, it is ambiguous as to whether the demonstrative and/or relative clause is modifying the genitive or the head of the noun phrase.

     ????? ??? ??? ???
     ?????    ???   ??? ???
     dog(?):A3SG black man that
-    'that man's black dog(?)' or 'that black dog(?) of (a/the) man'
+    'that man's black dog' or 'that black dog of (a/the) man'

     ????? ??? ??? ?????
     ?????     ???   ??? ?????